 1. Start early…but not too early

-2. Communicate with your future housemates.
+2. Communicate with your future housemates

 Talk about what you want out of the house-sharing experience.
 Think about how much rent you want to pay, how many people you want to share a house with, do you want to share with a couple?
 What if they break up?
 How often do you want to party?
 Will you all house hunt together or will a few of you go ahead first? etc.

-3. Check out the fees.
+3. Check out the house

 5. Check out the area